-Leasehold building of the Group with net carrying amount of RM5,714,728 (2020: RM5,742,353) are pledged to secured banking facilities Assets pledged as securities to financial institutions granted to the Group.
+Leasehold building of the Group with net carrying amount of RM13,268,165 (2021: RM5,714,728) are pledged to secured banking facilities granted to the Group.
+The Directors are of the opinion that unreasonable expenses would be incurred in segregating the costs of the freehold land and building separately.